rizaadi/valorantlab/README.md

 ![Product Screenshota](thumnail.png)

-This is my exploration of the Flutter project to build an app that shows information about the Valorant Game, such as the Agents, Maps, Weapons, etc.
+This project is my exploration with Flutter to build an app that displays information about the game Valorant, including detail on Agents, Maps, Weapons, and more.

-The first version of this app came from my college exam [Here](https://example.com).
+The first version of this app originated from my college exam, as described [Here](https://www.rizaadikurniawan.com/project/valorantlab), and I later refactored it.

 ### Built With